dmikushin/mindquantum/docs/source/installation.rst

   build_locally.sh -B build -- -DCMAKE_CUDA_COMPILER=/opt/cuda/bin/nvcc

 ..
 [1] PowerShell and Bash scripts typically have identical functionality sets whereas the MS-DOS BATCH script might
        not.
-For example, the latter is not able to automatically detect the minimum CMake version required by MindQuantum by parsing the content of the top-most ``CMakeLists.txt`` file or does not support ``/WithOutXXX`` arguments.
+For example, the latter does not support the ``/WithOutXXX``-type arguments.

 .. _build_wheels: